Iceland Road Trip: Our 6-Day Itinerary

 Overnight: Guesthouse Nypugardar

-For our fourth night, we stayed at Guesthouse Nypugardar.
-This guesthouse is conveniently located close to the Vatnajokull glacier, not far from Hofn village.
-They do breakfast and dinner and have comfortable beds.
-Outside the guesthouse, we got to see the northern lights again!
-A great place to stay for all visiting the West Coast.
+For our fourth night, we stayed at Guesthouse Nypugardar, conveniently located near the Vatnajökull glacier and close to Hofn village.
+The guesthouse offers both breakfast and dinner, along with cozy, comfortable beds.
+To top it off, we were lucky enough to catch the northern lights again right outside!
+It’s a fantastic place to stay for anyone exploring the West Coast.

-DAY 5: Iceland Road Trip: West Coast and travel back
+DAY 5: Iceland Road Trip - East Coast

-On day 5, we were close to the majestic Vatnajokull glacier, the largest glacier in Europe.
-The glacier is truly immense and it makes you feel so small!
-Around this area, the Ice Cave Tour and the Glacier Trekking Tour are the most popular activities.
-Although we were very tempted, we didn’t go for it.
+On day 5, we found ourselves near the majestic Vatnajökull glacier, the largest glacier in Europe.
+Its sheer size is truly humbling, making you feel incredibly small in its presence.
+This area is famous for activities like the Ice Cave Tour and Glacier Trekking, which are among the most popular experiences.
+Although we were very tempted to try them, we ultimately decided to pass this time.

 Diamond Beach